awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-karpenter.md

 <Tabs>
 <TabItem value="spark-compute-optimized" lebal="spark-compute-optimized"default>

 In this tutorial, you will use Karpenter provisioner that uses compute optimized instances.
-This template leverages the pre-created AWS Launch templates.
+This template leverages the Karpenter AWSNodeTemplates.

 <details>
 <summary> To view Karpenter provisioner for compute optimized instances, Click to toggle content!</summary>